 Trial number: AKTN 16.01

-This clinical trial will seek to undertake such a clinical trial within the context of the pre-eminent national kidney trials organisation.
-If successful, this would dramatically change the prognosis and clinical care for many Australians affected by ADPKD as well as positively impact upon health service utilisation such as dialysis requirement at a community level.
+The IMPEDE-PKD trial is the first clinical trial to test the effect of metformin in people with ADPKD.
+If successful, this trial could dramatically change the future clinical care of people with ADPKD as well as positively impact on health service utilisation such as dialysis requirement at a community level.